Question: Does Grammar of Grace offer co-ops?

 - If you’re thinking of encouraging a few friends to join you in using Grammar of Grace, start by reading our Wisdom’s Way page; it casts the vision and might be a good link to share.

-- The main page we have set up for WW resources is here, but please note that some of the links/pages are just placeholders right now.
-Still, you’ll find a wealth of ideas here, from our Theme Song (which you should totally use), to examples about how we plan each week, to Oral Interpretation plans, and so much more.
+- We have all kinds of resources we use for Wisdom’s Way on this page.
+You’ll find a wealth of ideas here, from our Theme Song (which you should totally use), to examples about how we plan each week, to Oral Interpretation plans, and so much more.

 Are there other people using Grammar of Grace in my area?